Kyle Higashioka Player Props: Yankees vs. Cardinals

 Cardinals Pitching Rankings

-- Cardinals pitchers combine to give up 81 home runs (one per game), the sixth-fewest in baseball.
+- Cardinals pitchers combine to surrender 81 home runs (one per game), the fourth-fewest in the league.

-- Liberatore (1-2 with a 5.60 ERA and 21 strikeouts in 27 1/3 innings pitched) gets the start for the Cardinals, his seventh of the season.
+- Flaherty gets the start for the Cardinals, his 16th of the season.
+He is 4-5 with a 4.95 ERA and 80 strikeouts in 80 2/3 innings pitched.

-- In his most recent outing on Sunday against the Chicago Cubs, the left-hander threw 2 1/3 innings, allowing no earned runs while surrendering four hits.
+- In his most recent time out on Monday, June 19, the right-hander tossed 6 1/3 innings against the Washington Nationals, allowing six earned runs while surrendering 10 hits.

-- The 23-year-old has put up a 5.60 ERA and 6.9 strikeouts per nine innings in seven games this season, while giving up a batting average of .282 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.